 Every project is shaped by its own set of unique variables.
 For instance, building a big box store in the middle of a flat, vacant field is a relatively straightforward project—once the team has gained approvals, they build the same building in exactly the same manner every time.
 Building a unique project, whether it is creative office or manufacturing facility, a custom residence or sacred space, involves an entire range of design issues and may require significant effort to obtain discretionary and environmental approvals.
 In this phase your project architect will work closely with a civil engineer to determine setbacks from property lines, easements, utilities, slope band analysis for steep lots and so on.
 All design, permitting and scope variables are managed and strategized by your construction manager in order to establish a viable project plan.

 All this takes time.
-Not understanding the construction process, people often try to rush this planning phase in favor of leaping into design and the creation of drawings and construction documents in order to go out to bid.
+Not understanding construction procedures and processes, people often try to rush this planning phase in favor of leaping into design and the creation of drawings and construction documents in order to go out to start the bidding process in construction projects.
 However, a good construction manager will tell you that optimal results start with carefully conceived and defined planning.
 Planning will often include early retention of professionals such as engineers and consultants so that their input can be included in the developing plan.

 Clients should feel reassured by their construction manager’s dedication to a methodical planning strategy.
 Planning represents a small percentage of the overall cost of the project but has immense impact in the construction phase where 90% of the cost and liability occur.
 Early planning steps should include site and building assessment, early engineering evaluation and entitlement and land use analysis to determine if the owner can build what he wants, where he wants.
 Ideally at this early stage, green building options should be considered for incorporation into the project plan.